 If you’re in Raro on a Sunday, perhaps leave this one for then, because with most of the locals at church on a Sunday, this was one of the few tours we found to be running (of course check with the operators for current schedules).
 This tour lived up to its name with a local guide who took us through the village and into the forest with pit stops for short stories along the way.
 It was great to get out on a bike in this small island community – just remember your insect repellent!

-The above views are based on my experience of the tours mentioned and this article is not sponsored in any way.
-If you’re interested in any of the above tours please check with the tour operators for current details and schedules.
+Disclaimer: The above views are based on my experience of the tours mentioned and this article is not sponsored in any way.
+If you’re interested in any of the above tours please check with the tour operators for current details.